mattsayler/Maptime_HTML_CSS_Basics/README.md

 Maptime is primarily about mapping, but before getting into things like webmapping APIs, I think it's beneficial to have at least a cursory foundation in web programming.

-## What This __Is__
+## What These Tutorials __Are__

-_Some_ of the fundamentals to help introduce you to the syntaxes (syntacti?) of HTML & CSS.
-The goal is to just barely get your feet wet and, hopefully, get you hungry to do more.
+These are _some_ of the fundamentals to help introduce you to the syntaxes (syntacti?) of HTML & CSS.
+The goal is to just barely get your feet wet and, hopefully, get you hungry to do more!

-## What This __Is Not__
+## What These Tutorials __Are Not__

-This is __not__ a comprehensive guide to all things HTML & CSS.
+These are _not_ a comprehensive guide to all things HTML & CSS.
 You __will__ have questions.
 That's ok.
-A big part of _all_ kinds of coding is taking what you know and building upon it.
+A big part of _all_ kinds of coding is taking what you do know and building upon it.
 That often means research and collaborating with others.
-Thankfully there are a __plethora__ of resources on the internet and here in Portland.
+Thankfully, there are a __plethora__ of resources on the internet and here in Portland.

 ## Links to presentations